Last updated: February 2, 2024

 What Counts as Deductible Mileage?

 A lot of mileage can be considered as mileage for business purposes.
-Naturally, only business-related trips are valid for deductible mileage, though luckily, the category itself incorporates a lot of things.
+Naturally, only business-related trips are valid for deductible mileage.
+However, the category itself incorporates a lot of things.

 Let’s examine further:

-• Trips to meet clients or business associates to conduct work-related activities – It is important to note that you can’t just meet a colleague for a drink after work and call it a business trip, but indeed many accountants offer business tips about how to approach various meetings with tax deductibles in mind.
+- Trips to meet clients or business associates to conduct work-related activities.
+It is important to note that you can’t just meet a colleague for a drink after work and call it a business trip.
+On the other hand, many accountants offer business tips about approaching various meetings with tax deductibles in mind.

-• Mileage you do as part of your working day after your commute – If you need to buy more gas during work hours, this would legitimately be considered business-related mileage, though not if you work from a home office.
+- Mileage as part of your working day after your commute.
+If you need to buy more gas during work hours, this would legitimately be considered business-related mileage, though not if you work from a home office.

 Wherever people are concerned with a mileage log, mileage reimbursement is another end of the conversation that bears consideration.

-Moving on from 2022, the IRS had first updated the 2023 mileage reimbursement rate to 65.5 cents per mile for business-related driving, offering a slight increase to account for the rising costs of vehicle operation, including fuel, maintenance, and vehicle depreciation.
+Moving on from 2022, the IRS first updated the 2023 mileage reimbursement rate to 65.5 cents per mile for business-related driving.
+This offered a slight increase to account for the rising costs of vehicle operation, including fuel, maintenance, and vehicle depreciation.

 This adjustment ensured that businesses and individuals could accurately calculate and claim deductions for vehicle expenses on their tax returns.
 Please note that if you are just preparing your mileage log, you’d still need to use the 2023 rates for last years trips.
 You can take advantage of our free calculator here.